SimonSubokLee/ston-docs-son/admin/origin.kr.rst

    Configures Health-Checker.
 Multiple configurations are allowed.
    Uri is used as a value, and CDATA is used for XML exception characters.

    -  ``ResCode (default: 0)`` Correct response codes.
-Multiple configurations are allowed with commas(,) used to separate each code
+Multiple configurations are allowed with commas(,) used to separate each code.

-   -  ``Timeout (default: 10 seconds)`` A valid time, from the socket connection untill the HTTP transaction is complete.
+   -  ``Timeout (default: 10 seconds)`` A valid time, from the socket connection untill the HTTP transaction is completed.

    -  ``Cycle (default: 10 seconds)`` An execution period.